Our hope of

 "O my friend, if we, leaving this war, could escape from age and death, I should not here be fighting in the van; but now, since many are the modes of death impending over us which no man can hope to shun, let us press on and give renown to other men, or win it for ourselves."
 Sarpedon to Glaucus in The Iliad

-See the complete set of verses from the five gospels where Jesus talks about immortality, everlasting life.
+See the complete set of verses from the five gospels where Jesus talks about not dying, and immortality, everlasting life.

-Every human being has a natural and legitimate desire for immortality.
+Every human being has a natural, intrinsic and legitimate desire for immortality.